Sentinel297/VPE-Ragnarok-Online/README.md

 Passive: Two Handed Sword Mastery:
-Passive Skill: Unlocking this ability will automatically apply its effect.\n\nGain an even larger increase to damage output from melee attacks.
+Passive Skill: Unlocking this ability will automatically apply its effect.
+Gain an even larger increase to damage output from melee attacks.

 Endure: